LBCrion/sfwbar/README.md

 ![](https://api.travis-ci.com/LBCrion/sfwbar.svg)

 ### CONFIG FILE CHANGE
-Please note that the config file format is changing, the main branch in git is using the new format, but documentation hasn't been updated yet.
+Please note that the config file format is changing, the main branch in git is using the new format, the documentation in the repository reflects the new configuration format.
-This will be corrected before the next release.
 The change will allow for cleaner configuration files and more widely available dependencies.

 ### SFWBar